jekyll-hyde-sep5-008-LR copy.jpg

 SELECTED CURRENT PROJECTS:

-Associate Lighting Design, My Son’s a Queer (But what can you do?), Broadway, Lyceum Theatre, New York, NY.
+Associate Lighting Design, My Son’s a Queer, New York City Center.
 LD: Jai Morjaria

-Associate Lighting Design, Shucked, Broadway, Nederlander Theatre, New York, NY.
+Associate Lighting Design, Shucked, First National Tour.
 LD: Japhy Weideman

 Lighting Design, Ralph Lauren Window Displays, Madison Avenue Flagship Stores, New York, NY.